enrightc/LiDARFind/README.md

 - Flask: A micro web framework for Python used to build the web application.
 - Bootstrap: A responsive, mobile-first CSS framework used for faster and easier web development.

-Note: The project initially used Materialize CSS for the frontend framework.
-However, due to several issues encountered with Materialize CSS, including conflicts with other libraries and inadequate support for some required features, the decision was made to switch to Bootstrap.
-Bootstrap provided better compatibility for the LiDARFind website.
+Note: Initially, this project used Materialize CSS for the frontend framework.
+However, due to several issues, including conflicts with other libraries and inadequate support for some required features, we switched to Bootstrap.
+Bootstrap offers better compatibility for the LiDARFind website.

 ### Libraries
 - Leaflet: An open-source JavaScript library used for mobile-friendly interactive maps.